16 Halo Top Flavors, Ranked

 11. Oatmeal Cookie

-Oatmeal Cookie almost feels too healthy… even for low-cal ice cream.
+Oatmeal Cookie almost tastes too healthy…even for low-cal ice cream.
 The vanilla-based ice cream is speckled with bits of cinnamon, but what kills it for me are the whole oats folded into the ice cream.
 They’re much too tough to munch on, especially because they’re uncooked, and a rather unwelcome surprise when you’re expecting something more similar to an actual oatmeal cookie.
 But then again, if it was littered with hunks of cookies, it surely wouldn’t be 280 calories.

 10. Vanilla Bean